prometheus/prometheus/docs/configuration/configuration.md

 # the entire scrape will be treated as failed.
 0 means no limit.
 [ sample_limit: <int> | default = 0 ]

+# Per-scrape limit on number of labels that will be accepted for a sample.
+If
+# more than this number of labels are present post metric-relabeling, the
+# entire scrape will be treated as failed.
+0 means no limit.
+[ label_limit: <int> | default = 0 ]

+# Per-scrape limit on length of labels name that will be accepted for a sample.
+# If a label name is longer than this number post metric-relabeling, the entire
+# scrape will be treated as failed.
+0 means no limit.
+[ label_name_length_limit: <int> | default = 0 ]

+# Per-scrape limit on length of labels value that will be accepted for a sample.
+# If a label value is longer than this number post metric-relabeling, the
+# entire scrape will be treated as failed.
+0 means no limit.
+[ label_value_length_limit: <int> | default = 0 ]

 # Per-scrape config limit on number of unique targets that will be
 # accepted.
 If more than this number of targets are present after target
 # relabeling, Prometheus will mark the targets as failed without scraping them.